Setting up pages

 10. Once you see the groups listed, assign the proper group to each column.

-Please note: you only have to create these groups one time as it is reusable content.
+Please note: you only have to create these groups one time as they are reusable content.
 Site builders can reuse the same item on all other pages.

-Later when you are ready to add additional links to your Link groups.
-You will be able to do so in the Content area of the dashboard.
+Later, when you are ready to add additional links to your link groups, you will be able to do so in the Content tab at the top of the dashboard.

-2. Find the name of the first group and click “Links” to begin adding links to that group (column).
+2. Select the name of the first group to begin adding links to that group (or column).

-3. Click “Create a Link” and name the link as it will appear on the website and provide the link.
-This could be an internet page using the page selector or an external page by providing the URL.
+3. Click “Create a link” and name the link as it will appear on the website and provide the link.
+This could be an internalp page using the page selector or an external page by providing the URL.

-5. Repeat until you have all completed all your link groups.
+5. Repeat until you have all completed all of your link groups.

 Site Settings